navana-tech/MUCS2021/docs/rules.md

 <br>

 <ol>
-    <li style="font-size:16.5px;">Papers/submissions other than the two sub-tasks for this challenge will not be included in this special session.</li>
+    <li style="font-size:16.5px;">Papers/submissions other than the two sub-tasks for this challenge will not be included in this challenge.</li>
     <li style="font-size:16.5px;">Participants can use audio data other than the audio data released as a part of this challenge as long as the audio data is publicly available.
 Needless to say, the participants will be responsible to ensure that the blind test utterances don't appear as part of the training process.
 (Please note if we find evidence of the latter when validating the leaderboard, the submission in question will be discarded).
 Use of pre-trained acoustic model (existing in the public domain) is also allowed.
 Participants are free to use data given for both sub-tasks to build models for any of the sub-tasks.</li>
     <li style="font-size:16.5px;">Participants need not limit themselves to the text of the transcriptions provided in the released datasets to build a language model or lexicon, if required.
 Use of pre-trained language models and data-driven G2P are also allowed.
 However, participants need to provide a comprehensive description of the resources used for this purpose. <u>They will be required to make those resources publicly available for reproducibility of the results/performance.</u></li>
     <li style="font-size:16.5px;">Registered participants need to follow the license for each dataset for its further use and distribution.</li>